 Growing jade plants from cuttings starts with taking the cutting.
 Select a branch on the jade plant that is healthy and free from disease.
-The branch should be 3 – 4 inches long for rooting a jade plant.
-If there is not a branch that long on the jade plant, you may want to try the directions for propagating jade plants from leaves which is lower in this article.
+The branch should be 3 to 4 inches long for rooting a jade plant.
+If there is not a branch that long on the jade plant, you may want to try the directions for propagating jade plants from leaves (which is lower in this article).
 Use a sharp, clean knife to cut the selected branch off the plant.

 Once the cut on the jade plant cutting has dried, place the cutting into a potting mixture made of half vermiculite or perlite and half soil.
 When rooting a jade plant, water sparingly so that the potting mixture is only damp until the jade plant cutting takes root.
 After it has rooted, you can treat it as you would a normal jade plant.